-- a) The security community tends to rely upon fictional scenarios about bioterrorism attacks, and thus, exaggerates the potential risks. - b) It is not clear how tacit knowledge impacts on life science research and the potential for misuse. - c) The security community has a little understanding of tacit knowledge and its implications. - d) The life science community has not been sufficiently exposed to issues of dual use and biosecurity as part of their education.
+- a) The security community tends to rely upon fictional scenarios about bioterrorism attacks, and thus exaggerates the potential risks. - b) It is not clear how tacit knowledge impacts on life science research and the potential for misuse. - c) The security community has shown little interest in engaging with the life science community. - d) The life science community has not been sufficiently exposed to issues of dual use and biosecurity as part of their education.